azsumas/HorrorShooter/Docs/GameDesignDocument.md

 ### Boss.
 The boss is like a giant robotic bear.
 - Phase 1: The boss tends to run around the room, after some seconds he attacks charging the player in a tackle.
 The player can protect himself by putting himself behind a wall, but the wall breaks after the tackle.
+- Phase 2: The boss detaches his protection from the front arms and begins to attack with his claws (like a bear).
+When he is attacking with the arms the boss leaves his chest exposed and can be attacked more easily.
+As he is more aggressive the player must maintain distances and protect himself with the remaining walls.
+- Phase 3: The boss detaches his pectoral protection.
+He becomes even more aggressive and charges against the player more often.
+As the boss is in his last phase he combines his charges and his claws.
+The player will not be able to flee so he must shoot the exposed chest to do the maximum damage possible, stop the boss and gain distance for another charge.

 ## Assets Needed.
 ### 2D